branchang/bcs_spa16/README.md

 I was unable to get the metastore command to work in Windows.
 (The format seems to be portable so I created it on OS X.)

+### Slide 18 (and onwards)
+Ignore the following warn messages from hadoop on OSX and Unix:
+    Unable to load native-hadoop library for your platform... using builtin-java classes where applicable

 ### Slide 31: Pyspark
 If Pyspark on Windows can't find Python, make sure it is installed, and that the Python directory (typically `C:\Python27`) is in `%PATH%`.